gitter-badger/jcoderli.github.io/journal/vacations/2016/las-vegas/day1.md

 So, Delta airlines has announced the normal safety procedures and one of them was that Samsung Note 7's are strictly banned.
 Just *HAD* to state that :P

+### 16:22

+Delta decided to cancel it until now, but I guess the boarding has officially started!
+The problem is that they call all the, ew, premium people first.

+### 17:24

+After a wait of a million years, we were finally allowed to open our computers.
+Although I can still type this out, it's pretty obvious that I don't have Wifi.
+There's really nothing to talk about, just that I'm in an airplane.
+It *says* I have wifi, but I clearly don't, as "loading" a page doesn't do CRAP

+There's really no fun in **journal-ing** a page and not being able to load it to see if the heading is actually a heading not just a hashtag.
+I don't really know what to do.
+Atom is still fun no matter what, though!

+### 18:57

+It's been quite a bit of time.
+The food cart went aroud.
+I'm kinda tired *yawn*.
+Man, I wish I could sleep but SChem-
+Darn.
+I just spilled some water on my shirt.
+That's never good.
+It's a cold - well, moderate airplane.

+Looking to my right, I see so many people lined up to use the bathroom.
+Or whatever they're doing.
+Whatever they're doing, it takes a while for them.
+Only if there was a bigger restroom so everybody can poop and then leave.

+In Las Vegas!

+### 17:21

+Don't be fooled by the time, this _isn't_ tomorrow.
+I just want to say that I am IN LAS VEGAS!
+I might update at the hotel, but otherwise, just expect one more update!